 Hölderlin develops the motif of the Earth throughout his oeuvre, but the clearest tie between this motif and his conception of poetry is to be found in his difficult prose texts.
-These texts at once lay out the structures implicit in his poetics, as well as define how the specificity of those structures relate to key thematics within his poetry, including the motif of the Earth.
-In “On the Difference of Poetic Modes,” for instance, the notion of the Earth is coupled with Hölderlin’s development of the idea of “alternating poetic tones,” which he claims characterizes not just his own, but all forms of poetic expression.
-For Hölderlin, what distinguishes different genres are not their external form, but the relationship between what he calls their “underlying tone” (Grundton or Bedeutung, a work’s significance or meaning) and its mode of presentation or Darstellung.
+These texts at once lay out the structures implicit in his poetics as well as define how the specificity of those structures relate to key thematics within his poetry, including the motif of the Earth.
+In “On the Difference of Poetic Modes,” for instance, the notion of the Earth is coupled with Hölderlin’s development of the idea of “alternating poetic tones,” which he claims characterizes not just his own but all forms of poetic expression.
+For Hölderlin, what distinguishes different genres are not their external forms but the relationship between what he calls their “underlying tone” (Grundton or Bedeutung, a work’s significance or meaning) and its mode of presentation or Darstellung.
 This relation varies from work to work, but it also varies within each work through an internal oscillation of tone and presentation that never arrives at what one might call their “alignment.”
-In fact, as anyone reading Hölderlin’s prose can attest, this alternation appears to take the form of an interminable oscillation between two poles of an opposition, in what Lacoue-Labarthe has identified as the quasi-Heideggerian logic of Ent-Fernung, a kind of hyperbolic logic of excess that takes the form of “the more x it is, the more y it is,” the closer it is, the more distant, the more interior it is, the more exterior and so on.
+In fact, as anyone reading Hölderlin’s prose can attest, this alternation appears to take the form of an interminable oscillation between two poles of an opposition, in what Lacoue-Labarthe has identified as the quasi-Heideggerian logic of Ent-Fernung (231), a kind of hyperbolic logic of excess that takes the form of “the more x it is, the more y it is,” the closer it is, the more distant, the more interior it is, the more exterior and so on.

-This logic comes into play, among other places, in his description of the interplay of tone and presentation in poetry, which oscillates between an underlying ‘tone’ or mood and a form of presentation that in the end transforms that mood into its opposite.
+This logic comes into play, among other places, in his description of the interplay of tone and presentation in poetry, which oscillates between an underlying “tone” or mood and a form of presentation that in the end transforms that mood into its opposite.
 Regarding lyric poetry, for instance, Hölderlin writes:

 In its basic mood (Grundstimmung) the lyric poem is the more sensuous, in that this [basic mood] contains a unity which lends itself most easily; precisely for that reason does it not strive in the outer appearance for reality, serenity and gracefulness; it evades the sensuous connection and presentation so much (because the pure basic tone (Grundton) inclines precisely toward it) that it is rather miraculous in its formations and assembly of these.
+(Essays and Letter 83)

 The sentence continues, and as it does so, it passes through a series of further oscillations between tone and presentation.
 Yet the basic principle remains the same throughout its various permutations— the work’s very tendency toward one or another presentation or signification is the very means by which that tendency is refracted or displaced.
 The crucial aspect of this process is that the “basic mood” or Grundton of a given poem is not refracted simply through the medium of its expression, as if tone and presentation were of different orders.
 Instead, the very “nature” of the “basic mood” overcomes itself, one might say, in a ceaseless oscillation, a continuous departure from itself.